 - Is the area known for a high crime rate?

-- Is this a quite neighborhood?
+- Is this a quiet neighborhood?

 We recommend taking a video of the property before you move in.
 Get pictures of these specific items, in particular:

 - Is the paint peeling off the walls?

 This practice will also ensure you receive the full security deposit if there is a discrepancy with the landlord when you move out.